tweichle/Predicting-Baseball-Statistics/README.md

 **Goals**

 - Using MLB Statcast Metrics, summarize and examine baseball statistics.

 - Build and train a Logistic Regression Classification model to predict home runs.
 - Implement over-sampling for imbalanced data to improve the quality of predictive modeling (i.e., generalizability).
 - Apply regularization and cross-validation techniques for model evaluation, selection, and optimization.

+- Build and train Decision-Classification Tree models to predict home runs and extra-base hits.